-17. Site Security
+16. Site Security

-Visitors to the school are asked to sign in, if necessary show ID, and are given a badge, which confirms they have permission to be on site, they will not be asked for DBS at reception as above.
+Visitors to the school are asked to sign in, if necessary show ID, and are given a badge, which confirms they have permission to be on site..
 All visitors will be issued with a leaflet informing them of who the DSL's are, the code of conduct expected and what to do if they have a safeguarding concern.
 Parents who are simply delivering or collecting their children do not need to sign in.
 All visitors are expected to enter through one entrance and observe the school's safeguarding and health and safety regulations to ensure children in school are kept safe.
 The Headteacher will exercise professional judgement in determining whether any visitor should be escorted or supervised while on site.
 All staff are expected to clearly wear their ID badges whilst on site.

-18. Extended School and Off-Site Arrangements
+17. Extended School and Off-Site Arrangements